abhishekkadavil/RestAssured-Cucumber-Hybrid-Framework/README.md

 For test step status management are using listener class named `com.utils.TestListener` which implements cucumber plugin `ConcurrentEventListener`.
 Using this plugin we are managing the status of the test cases by monitoring test steps.
 We are handling three main status **FAILED, PASSED, SKIPPED**.
 Since we have all the steps in `stepDef` package, we added request response and other related details to report through the same classes in the package.

 # Context sharing
-All the features which are common in scenario level like **responseContext, reqBodyContext, contextValues, requestBuilder, configuration and wiremock server** are done through `com.utils.TestContext`. i.e. During the execution if we want to share the data between steps or scenarios, we need to use TestContext.
+All the features which are common in scenario level like **responseContext, reqBodyContext, contextValues, requestBuilder, configuration and wiremock server** are done through `com.utils.ScenarioContext`. i.e. During the execution if we want to share the data between steps or scenarios, we need to use ScenarioContext.
-* TestContext is marked with `@ScenarioScoped`, so the class will have separate copy of instance for each scenario
+* ScenarioContext is marked with `@ScenarioScoped`, so the class will have separate copy of instance for each scenario
 * We are using google-guice for DI

 # Other Features
 * Added `google-juice` and `cucumber-juice` for managing the state of class object
 * Added the `@ScenarioScoped`(the object of a class marked this annotation is only created for one scenario and destroyed after the use)
-  * Added functionality of TestContext to accommodate all the common function in a scenario perspective eg: contextValues
+  * Added functionality of ScenarioContext to accommodate all the common function in a scenario perspective eg: contextValues
 * The output of the test execution like response body, status, DB values etc. can be logged in report for the later use, so didn't create any other mechanism for that.
   **RestAssuredLoggingFilter:** Adding rest assured logs to console including all the details of request and response.
   **Configuration:** Configurations for the test suits are done through `com.utils.ConfigUtil` interface which extends `org.aeonbits.owner.Config`.
-Suit level configuration are done in `TestContext` class.
+Suit level configuration are done in `ScenarioContext` class.

 # Why and why not
 * RestAsssured